olivopaolo/boing/doc/source/firststeps.rst

 Exploring the data
 ==================

-Now, let's try new functionalities by adding new nodes.
+Now, let's try new functionalities by adding a new node.
 Stop the previous pipeline by closing the visualizer widget or pressing Ctrl-C on the terminal, and type in the terminal::